GaloyMoney/dealer/GRAFANA.md

 Trading and Funding fees are deducted directly from that balance.

-The Total balance can be split in two: the "Free" part and the "Used" part.
+The Total balance can be split in two:

-The Used balance is the sum of the frozen funds that are actively held as collateral to the derivative USD position and the unrealized PnL of that position.
+1. the "Free" part
-The Free balance is a safety margin kept by the Dealer to avoid liquidation if the market moves against the taken position.
+    - The Free balance is a safety margin kept by the Dealer to avoid liquidation if the market moves against the taken position.
 So it is part of the calculation that determines the liquidation price.
-It is also a buffer that absorbs the trading as the USD liability varies triggering buys or sells to keep the hedge ratio constant.
+    - It is also a buffer that absorbs the trading as the USD liability varies triggering buys or sells to keep the hedge ratio constant.

+1. the "Used" part.
+    - The Used balance is the sum of the frozen funds that are actively held as collateral to the derivative USD position and the unrealized PnL of that position.

 ### Liquidation Price
 ![Liquidation Price](./assets/liquidation_price.jpg)

-It is the approximate price at which, if no more BTC funds are added to the account, the position is force closed, i.e. the price at which the sum of the unrealized PnL and the balance reaches +/- "zero" or a certain limit greater than zero set by the exchange.
+It is the approximate price at which, if no more BTC funds are added to the account, the position is force closed, i.e. the price at which the sum of the unrealized PnL and the balance reaches +/- zero or a certain limit greater than zero set by the exchange.
 That lower limit is reached when the [Margin Ratio](./GRAFANA.md#Margin-Ratio) is below the [Maintenance Margin Ratio](./GRAFANA.md#Maintenance-Margin-Ratio).

 In addition a Liquidation Fee is taken if triggered and is calculated according the current tier’s taker fee.